SUSAN

 My teaching practice is best described as subordinating teaching to learning, something I learned from Caleb Gattegno while studying with teacher and friend Janice Mattina at Center Montessori School.
 Gattegno said that a teacher's role is to engender acts of awareness in students, as it is awareness that is educable.

 In 2000 I co-founded with a neighbor a neighborhood conservation group (Adena Brook Community) inspired by Margaret Wheatley's caring conversation principles.
+I recommend trying this.
 With others, I worked regularly for eight years to learn about and transform a ravine ecosystem declared lost by a state conservationist to its native habitat.
-I recommend trying this.
+(After moving away, the work continued.
+Rain gardens are sprinkled throughout the Clintonville neighborhoods.
+In 2024, Adena Brook was declared a Nature Preserve.)

 I am grateful for being part of social justice-mindedcommunity-collaborative museum education programs, gallery installations, and volunteer conservation work experiences.